TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-streaming/configuration/processors/schema-registry-decode.md

 - a `Foo` instance as `{"Foo": {...}}`, where `{...}` indicates the JSON encoding of a `Foo` instance.

 However, it is possible to instead create documents in [standard/raw JSON format](https://pkg.go.dev/github.com/linkedin/goavro/v2#NewCodecForStandardJSONFull) by setting the field [avro_raw_json](#avro_raw_json) to `true`.

 ### Protobuf Format

-This processor decodes protobuf messages to JSON documents, you can read more about JSON mapping of protobuf messages here: https://developers.google.com/protocol-buffers/docs/proto3#json
+This processor decodes protobuf messages to JSON documents, you can read more about JSON mapping of protobuf messages [here](https://developers.google.com/protocol-buffers/docs/proto3#json).

 ## Fields